-This manual is intended for installers of Baxi Combi 2 boilers
+This manual is intended for installers and service engineers of Baxi 600 Combi 2 boilers.

 2.2 Additional documentation

 These Installation & Service Instructions must be read in conjunction with the Flue Accessories Fitting Guide supplied in the Literature Pack.

 Various timers, external controls, etc. are available as optional extras.
 Full details are contained in the relevant sales literature.